kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

   I also like the kind of programmer it is making me become.

 - I also have some work to do for this week's "Unbootcamp".
+  Pretty much spent all day working on a bunch of exercise on Arrays and Objects.
+  Man, I hate Methods, but I guess that just means I need to do more of that.

 ## Update